 For many, this is the perfect combination of nature and relaxation though, and I think it’s fair to say that our views are biased towards those that are more active.
 After many conversations with many tourists, I’m starting to realize that the Sulphur Gondola really does check all the boxes in many cases, especially with large family groups comprised of young children or elderly parents.

-We hope you found our honest review helpful, and that now you’re able to make a more informed decision!
+We hope you found our honest review helpful, balanced, and not too negative, and that now you’re able to make a more informed decision.

 One final plea: Please think twice about where your money is going when you pay for these attractions.
 There are certain businesses that are slowly muscling into Banff and doing their best to turn the park into a monopoly and a theme park.
 Banff is a national park dedicated to the preservation of the animals that live within it.
 It’s a privilege to be able to return to nature and see nature as it was thousands of years ago, and we think that it’s important to really consider whether our money should be funding its commercialization.